Charterhouse (Roman town): Amphitheatre

 An amphitheatre stood west of the settlement.
 It is the only one in England to exist at a lead mine and is additional evidence of the importance of Mendip lead to the Romans.
-It measures 32m x 24.4m and the banks for the seating survive 4.5m above the arena.
+It measures 32 m x 24.4 m and the banks for the seating survive 4.5 m above the arena.
 It was surveyed in 1909.
 It was probably a place of entertainment for the soldiers at the Roman fort which was established here.